 Once you remove the shells, make a shallow slice at the back of the shrimp.
-Then, carefully pull the vein out using the point of the knife.
+Then, carefully lift the vein out using the point of the knife.

-It’s easiest to use medium uncooked shrimp that have been peeled and deveined.
-Buying prepared shrimp makes your job a snap because all you have to do is defrost the shrimp.
+That said, it’s easiest to make Cajun shrimp pasta with medium uncooked shrimp that have already been peeled and deveined.
+Buying prepared shrimp makes your job a snap because all you have to do is defrost it!

-If your shrimp have a rubbery texture, it’s a sure sign they have been overcooked.
+If your shrimp have a rubbery texture, it’s a sure sign they have been cooked for too long.
 Cook shrimp just until they have barely curled into the shape of the letter C.

 If they are straight, they are undercooked.
 If you have cooked them until they are curled into an O, they are overcooked.